 How Can We Fit Kids Into Our Lives?

-Having a vision for why and when to start a family can give you new momentum, but you’ll need all the extra motivation you can find once you start thinking through the logistics, the how.
+Having a vision for why and when to start a family can give you new momentum, but you’ll need all the extra motivation you can find once you start thinking through the logistics; the how.
 This is the place where the things that might be stirring in your heart meet the practical questions from your head: “How can we afford this?”
 “How will this affect our work?”
 “How are we going to manage all the care a baby will need?”
 “How do we prepare a home for a baby?”
-More
+Keep Reading.

 The Watters suggest that you don't have to have a water-tight plan or the funds for a Pottery Barn Nursery to begin the process of conception.
 Just begin.
 Begin where you are, Begin with hope: that's the message.
 Start Your Family is not a pregnancy manual or a preconception checkbook.
 It is a guide through the emotional, financial, and spiritual geography surrounding the choice to procreate.
 The Watters talk about the choices they wish they'd made differently as well the struggles and joys they experience daily as the parents of four children. (keep reading)